coolcsn/CsnCms/README.md

 2. Configure referenced modules ([CsnUser](https://github.com/coolcsn/CsnUser) and [CsnAuthorization](https://github.com/coolcsn/CsnAuthorization)) following their instructions.

-3. Import the sample SQL schema located in `./vendor/coolcsn/CsnCms/data/csnDatabase.sql`.
+3. Run `./vendor/bin/doctrine-module orm:schema-tool:update` to update the database schema (**Note:** You may need to force the update by adding ` --force` to the command).
+Then import the sample data located in `./vendor/coolcsn/CsnCms/data/SampleData.sql`.
 You can easily do that with *PhpMyAdmin* for instance.

 4. Add 'CsnCms' to your application configuration in `config/application.config.php`.
 An example application configuration could look like the following: